Ronald Acuña Jr. Preview, Player Props: Braves vs. Mets

-On Tuesday, Ronald Acuna Jr. (hitting .275 in his past 10 games) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 7:20 PM ET.
+Ronald Acuna Jr. -- .268 average over his past 10 games -- will be in action for the Atlanta Braves versus the New York Mets, with Jose Quintana on the hill, on August 23 at 7:20 PM ET.

-He racked up two hits (going 2-for-5) in his most recent game against the Mets.
+He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Mets.

 Ronald Acuña Jr. Game Info & Props vs. the Mets